Azure/autorest/docs/user/literate-file-formats/openapi.md

 > ```

 ## Semantic Merging
-Code blocks are semantically merged (in memory) into one Swagger document.
+Code blocks are semantically merged (in memory) into one OpenAPI document.
 Specifically, this means that code blocks are parsed individually.
 The resulting object trees are then merged recursively.